-- Setting up Internet and antivirus security. - Backing up and recovering files. - Managing passwords, user accounts, and parental controls. - Maintaining your computer and installing the latest HP and Windows updates.
+- Setting up Internet and antivirus security. - Backing up and recovering files. - Managing passwords, user accounts, and parental controls. - Maintaining your computer and installing the latest HP and Windows updates. - Setting up the fingerprint reader (select models only).

 To open HP Security Assistant, select Start > All Programs > Security and Protection > HP Security Assistant.